KYVENetwork/docs/docs/protocol_devs/general_concepts/validator.md

 ## Introduction

-Those protocol nodes who did not become _uploader_ in the current round are automatically assigned the role of _validator_.
+Those protocol validators who did not become _uploader_ in the current round are automatically assigned the role of _validator_.
 This does not make them less important, they have the critical task of finding out if the proposed bundle of the uploader is valid or invalid.